hoprnet/hopr-collaboration/cli/README.md

 Returned results are saved in the `results` folder.
 - results are always appended to `chain.txt`.
 - `startup_prevhash.txt` stores the initial block hash at startup.
+- `registration_UniqueID.txt` stores the unique ID of the user-chip pair.

 ### Commands
 > <> denotes required parameters, [] denotes optional parameters.